huntdatacenter/docs/docs/coordination/data/faq.md

 ::: tip

 This section prosper on questions.
-[Contact us](/contact) with your burning topics so we can grow the page together.
+[Contact us](/contact) with burning topics so we can grow the page together.

 :::